Yabba has made such a difference, the benefits are immense.

 Finally, the call that Siobhan had been waiting for came.

 “We were waiting around two-and-a-half years.
-Ewan turned eight last year and I was like, ‘Okay, we’re kind of getting close to the cut-off.
-If we’re not called soon we won’t
+I was like, ‘Okay, we’re kind of getting close to the cut-off.
+If we’re not called soon we won’t be accepted."

-According to Siobhan, after just a year Yabba is already having an amazing calming effect on Ewan – bringing him out of his shell and enabling the Murphy family to enjoy life in a whole new way, doing things they would never have considered doing before.
+According to Siobhan, Yabba has an amazing calming effect on Ewan – bringing him out of his shell and enabling the Murphy family to enjoy life in a whole new way, doing things they would never have considered doing before.

 Thanks to Yabba, the future is looking brighter than ever for Ewan.